Akshatau/M1_Calendar_App/1_Requirements/README.md

 # 2. Requirements

 ## Description
-* An application used to display calendar , set events
+* An application used to display calendar which include year, months, day details which can be accessed by anyone, anywhere, anytime.
+It is accountable as it can add delete tasks and display events of particular day.

-## High Level Requirements:
+## a)High Level Requirements:
 * HLR-1: Presentation of calendar.
 * HLR-2: Operations on tasks.
 * HLR-3: Updation of tasks.
 * HLR-4: Display tasks.

-## Low Level Requirements:
+## b)Low Level Requirements:
 LLR-1.1: Input data(year) is accesed from users.
 LLR-1.2: Format of monthly view of twelve months is selected for particular year.
 LLR-1.3: Calculation of leap year and take required steps.